clux/kubecon2022/source/slides.md

 - Rust client for Kubernetes inspired by client-go <!-- .element: class="fragment" -->
 - Runtime inspired by controller-runtime <!-- .element: class="fragment" -->
 - Derive macro for CRDs inspired by kubebuilder <!-- .element: class="fragment" -->
+- kube crate == everything <!-- .element: class="fragment" -->

 notes:
 - basically reimaginings of: client-go, controller-runtime, kubebuilder, for the rust world
 - tons of people have helped make kube support almost as wide as the go land
 - managed in a single repo that's versioned together
+- facade crate called `kube` where you can enable exactly the subset of that that you want
 - CNCF sandbox

 ---